Notice of Privacy Practices

 - Fundraising for the benefit of the Hospice and certain marketing activities.

-For example HWC may use your PHI to evaluate its staff performance, combine your health information with other HWC patients in evaluating how to more effectively serve all HWC patients, disclose your health information to HWC staff and contracted personnel for training purposes, use your PHI to contact you as a reminder regarding a visit to you, or contact you or your family as part of general fundraising and community information mailings.
-You may opt-out of any communications by calling HWC.
+For example, HWC may use your PHI to evaluate its staff performance, combine your health information with other HWC patients in evaluating how to more effectively serve all HWC patients, disclose your health information to HWC staff and contracted personnel for training purposes, use your PHI to contact you as a reminder regarding a visit to you, or contact you or your family as part of general fundraising and community information mailings (unless you tell us you do not want to be contacted).

 Federal privacy rules allow HWC to use or disclose your PHI without your consent or authorization for a number of reasons: